Extreme Heat Impacts Workers in South Carolina

 South Carolina has the second-highest rate of non-fatal occupational injuries and exposure to environmental heat, according to data from the U.S. Bureau of Labor Statistics.
+Extreme heat can have devastating impacts on our workers.

 South Carolina Heat-Related Work Injury Rate Substantial